Banhodeouro18k/humanised-qa_bot-using-Langchain/README.md

 ### Prerequisites

-1. Make sure you have Python installed (version X.X or higher).
+1. Make sure you have Python installed (version 3.9 or higher).

 2. Install Flask and other required dependencies:
 ```bash